Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Data

 \subsection{Description of different data registers}

-Our empirical analysis is based on a unique set of combined register data for the region of Sk{\aa}ne, the third most populous and southernmost region in Sweden.
-It consists of individual-level longitudinal records from the intergenerational register, the Sk{\aa}ne inhabitant register, the income tax register, the medical birth register, the in-patient register, and the out-patient register.
-The in-patient and out-patient registers are from the ``patient administrative register systems'' from Sk{\aa}ne, administrated by the Regional Council of Sk{\aa}ne.
-A unique feature of our health care data is that they contain detailed records of \textit{all} occurrences of in-patient \textit{and} out-patient care for all inhabitants of the region.\footnote{A small number of health care providers (notably dentists) are private.
-The patient registers are organized by the public/private distinction.
-PASiS register contains all publicly provided in-patient and out-patient care, whereas PRIVA contains all privately provided care.
-The information in PASiS and PRIVA includes dates of admission and discharges, as well as detailed diagnoses and DRG-based costs.} The registers have previously been used in the literature \citep{tertilt2015association, nilsson2018health, vandenBerg2018}.
-The health care registers are collected at the regional level because they determine the monetary streams from the region to the various health care centers and hospitals.
-Moreover, these register data are collected on the national level as part of the so-called ``National eHealth'' endeavor to improve efficiency in health care.
+Our empirical analysis is based on combined register data for Sk{\aa}ne, the third most populous and southernmost region in Sweden.
+It consists of individual-level longitudinal records from the intergenerational register, the Sk{\aa}ne inhabitant register, the income tax register, and the in- and out-patient registers.
+The in-and out-patient registers are from the ``patient administrative register systems'' administrated by the Regional Council of Sk{\aa}ne.
+A unique feature of our data is the detailed records of \textit{all} occurrences of in-patient \textit{and} out-patient care for all inhabitants of the region.
+The registers have previously been used by \citet{tertilt2015association}, \cite{nilsson2018health} and \cite{vandenBerg2018}.
+The health care registers are collected to determine the monetary streams from the region to the health care centers and hospitals.